InternetMaximalism/Lappsnet-Wallet/README.md

 Note: Only contracts verified on the [explorer](https://explorer.intmedium.xyz) can be called this way.

 You will see the result of a contract call in a success or error message at the top of the page.

+## How to recover

+There are three main cases where you may need to recover your wallet.

+NOTE: The last one requires your password manager to be set up on multiple devices.

+### Lappsnet Wallet server unavailable

+In case the server is unavailable, a locally hosted or cached version of Lappsnet Wallet will be sufficient to recover your private key.

+Since you cannot authenticate with the server, you must recover your private key from the encrypted backup stored in your password manager.
+Decrypt with the secret phrase you set when creating the backup.

+### Browser data cleared

+When you 'clear browsing data' from the settings menu, some browsers will delete your encrypted key.
+In such case, authenticating with our servers will not help you, as you have no key to decrypt.

+Recover your private key from the encrypted backup stored in your password manager.
+Decrypt with the secret phrase you set when creating the backup.

+### Security device lost/broken

+If the security device (e.g. screen lock, YubiKey) is lost or broken, you will not be able to authenticate with the server.

+Particularly, if you set up Lappsnet Wallet on your phone, you could lose or break your phone.

+In such case, you will need to recover from the encrypted backup stored in your password manager.
+To prevent total loss, make sure your password manager is shared among multiple devices, e.g. your computer or another phone.

 ## Integration instructions